AY2425S2-CS2113-F13-2/tp/docs/UserGuide.md

 ` Type: 'easy' or 'intermediate' or 'difficult' `

 ### Get Typing Accuracy: `typingaccuracy`
-Gets back the typing accuracy of the user's attempt.
+Returns the typing accuracy of the user's previous typing test.

 Format: `typingaccuracy`

 Example:

 ` Your typing accuracy is: 39.285714285714285%`